A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Positive charges are concentrated on the top of the cloud, and the negative charges that are lighter gather at the bottom of the cloud.
 When this happens, the positive charges on the ground are attracted to the negative charges at the bottom of the cloud.

 The ground electrical charges concentrate on tall objects such as a single tree, pole, or mountain.
 The negative charges escape from the cloud and try to reach the positive charges on the ground, and when they connect, lightning strikes the ground.

 What is thunder?

 When lightning strikes from the cloud to the ground, it pierces through the surrounding air and opens up an empty channel for a second.
 Once the lightning fades, the air collapses back into the channel, causing a huge sound wave that we hear as thunder.

-- Intracloud lightning occurs when the lightning strikes within a cloud.
+- Intracloud lightning occurs when lightning strikes within a cloud.
 This happens when both the positive and negative charges are in the same cloud.

 - Intercloud lightning is lightning that occurs between two clouds.
-This happens when positive charges are in one cloud and the negative charges in the other cloud.
+This happens when positive charges are in one cloud and negative charges in the other cloud.
 This type of lighting is very rare.

 - Forked lightning has many small branched lightning streaks.
 It can be seen as intercloud or intracloud lightning, or it can just jump from the cloud into thin air.

 - Sheet lightning is a blinding flash covering a large area of the sky and seems to light up all the clouds within range.

 - Ribbon lightning occurs when the wind separates a lightning bolt, and it appears as two parallel lightning strikes.